A. The types of diplomas and certificates specified in §§BD of this regulation shall be awarded to any student who meets the requirements for award.

 (b) The student has been enrolled in an education program for 4 years beyond grade 8 or its age equivalent and will have reached age 21 by the end of the student's current school year.

-(2) An Exit Document that describes the student's skills shall accompany the Maryland High School Certificate of Program Completion.
+(2) The Maryland Summary of Performance that describes the student's skills shall accompany the Maryland High School Certificate of Program Completion.